Shipyrd/shipyrd/README.md

 ## Setup

 There's two main parts to getting started with Shipyrd.

-The first part is getting Shipyrd running as an accessory within your existing Kamal setup.
-The second is enabling the various hooks that Kamal supports to update the deploy state in Shipyrd.
+1. Running Shipyrd as an accessory within your existing Kamal setup.
+2. Enable the various hooks that Kamal supports to update the deploy state in Shipyrd.

 ### Add shipyrd as an accessory